Solar Gardens is a mixed-use facility with 10,000 SF of commercial spaces and 30 residential units affordable for under 80% of AMI.

 The new flagship facility also houses Community Health Centers, Inc. (CHC), a nonprofit federally qualified health clinic, with 99% of their clients below 200% of the federal poverty level.
 The co-location of the Public Health Center and CHC services in one central facility is key to providing convenient, accessible resources to the low income and uninsured members of the community.

-Neighborhood House has a 124-year legacy of nurturing and educating at-risk children and helping families with aging and disabled adults.
+Neighborhood House has more than 125 years' legacy of nurturing and educating at-risk children and helping families with aging and disabled adults.
 Services offered are on a sliding scale and provide vital support for low-income families.
 The families of children served are 81% ethnically diverse, 94% in poverty, and 6% homeless.
 The adults served are 15% ethnically diverse and 68% are below the median income level.

-The construction of a new 57,000 foot child and adult daycare center, will combine the two populations into one building.
-The new center will allow more efficient energy use, sharing of common spaces, and allow for more intergenerational activities.
+The new 57,000 foot child and adult daycare center, combines the two populations into one building.
+The new center allows more efficient energy use, sharing of common spaces, and allows for more intergenerational activities.

-Salt Lake County is constructing a new building at their current location in Kearns, Utah, an economically distressed community in Salt Lake County.
-The new 35,000 square foot building is triple the size of the old library and will provide modern, efficient space resulting in the opportunity to expand the library’s existing services; early learning programs, the Kids Café program, student library cards, Spanish-speaking services, business and entrepreneurial support, and digital inclusive communities.
-The building is designed to achieve LEED Gold certification, with a solar array on the roof and ground source heat pump system below the parking and pedestrian plaza.
+In 2020, Salt Lake County constructed a state-of-the-art library in Kearns, Utah, an economically distressed community in Salt Lake County.
+The new 35,000 square foot building is triple the size of the old library and provides modern, efficient space resulting in the expansion of the library’s existing services; early learning programs, the Kids Café program, student library cards, Spanish-speaking services, business and entrepreneurial support, and digital inclusive communities.
+The building achieves LEED Gold certification, with a solar array on the roof and ground source heat pump system below the parking and a pedestrian plaza.

-The larger facility will also include expanded meeting space, free co-working space, maker space with a technology classroom, and a business center.
-A commercial kitchen and dedicated café space will allow for the expansion of Kids Café program which provides healthy after school meals to low-income children in conjunction with education and enrichment programming.
+The larger facility includes expanded meeting space, free co-working space, maker space with a technology classroom, and a business center.
+A commercial kitchen and dedicated café space allows for the expansion of Kids Café program which provides healthy after school meals to low-income children in conjunction with education and enrichment programming.

 Since 1968, EnableUtah has been providing jobs, skilled training, and employment solutions to people with intellectual disabilities in Ogden and Weber County.
-They are constructing a new 68,000 square foot facility in an economically-distressed redevelopment area in Ogden, Utah.
-Their new building will combine the current day enrichment program and employment services under one roof in a location that better integrates their clients into the community.
+In 2020 they completed a new 68,000 square foot facility in an economically-distressed redevelopment area in Ogden, Utah.
+Their new building combines their current day enrichment program and employment services under one roof in a location that better integrates their clients into the community.
 The project includes warehouse space, a shredding facility, woodshop and loading docks for their business enterprises, along with a lobby, training room, library, enrichment program space, staff offices, kitchen and cafeteria.
-Completion is anticipated for January 2020.

 © Community Development Finance Alliance, All Rights Reserved